se2p/whisker/HOWTO.md

 t.getTotalStepsExecuted();
 t.getRunStepsExecuted();
 t.isProjectRunning();

-t.getCoverage(); // returns { covered, total } representing covered and total blocks
+// returns { covered, total } representing covered and total blocks t.getCoverage();
+// returns the amount of time passed since the start of the test-suite, independent of the test acceleration t.getTotalRealTimeElapsed();
+// returns the amount of time passed since the start of last run, independent of the test acceleration t.getRealRunTimeElapsed();

 /* Sprite information. */
 t.getSprites(condition, skipStage);